 BILLY KOULMENTAS INTERVIEW

-MDN: and your professions is restauranteur?
+Mary Ann DiNapoli (MDN): and your profession is restauranteur?

 MDN: Was their family name changed in any way upon arrival in America?

 BK: Yeah it was.
 It was originally “Kouloumentas.” (spells it)

 MDN: And you spell your name now Koulmentas?